New job hopes for 60 staff casualties in Putaruru sawmill shutdown

-Hopes are high that 60 staff who've just lost their jobs with the receivership of Putaruru's Pacific Pine Industries will find new jobs with local employers and other industries offering support, says receiver Kenneth Brown of BDO.
+Hopes are high that 60 staff who've just lost their jobs with the receivership of Putaruru's Pacific Pine Industries will find new jobs, with local employers and other industries offering support, says receiver Kenneth Brown of BDO.

-The South Waikato sawmill and timber processing operation was closed for the Christmas period and staff were on holiday when they were phoned with the news last week it would not be re-opening.
+The South Waikato sawmill and timber-processing operation was closed for the Christmas period and staff were on holiday when they were phoned with the news last week it would not be reopening.

-The 30 year old company, which exported finished timber to Australia and Europe, had been losing money, with one shareholder having injected a large amount of money to try to head off failure, Brown said.
+The 30-year-old company, which exported finished timber to Australia and Europe, had been losing money, with one shareholder having injected a large amount of money to try to head off failure, Brown said.

 The biggest shareholder is interests associated with the La Grouw family of Rotorua and Auckland.
-The family owns the Lockwood home building company.
+The family owns the Lockwood home-building company.

 Brown said directors had decided against putting more money into the Putaruru operation and continuing with the prospect of another year of losses.
 It had been considered better to keep the operation closed rather than restart it and close within weeks, he said.